circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 ### Steps

-1. Click the Organization Settings tab in the CircleCI sidebar
+1. Click the "Organization Settings" option in the CircleCI sidebar
 2. Select VCS.
 3. Click the Manage GitHub Checks button.
 The Update CircleCI Checks repository access page appears.
 4. Deselect the repository to uninstall the Checks integration.